 Ethics and Business Conduct Policies

 Phlow associates (includes employees, contractors, consultants, and outsourced staffing services) must comply with the policies set forth in Phlow’s Business Code of Conduct Policy.

-Phlow associates will maintain the highest ethical standards in the conduct of Phlow Corp. affairs.
-Intent of this policy is that each associate will conduct Phlow’s business with integrity and comply with all applicable laws in a manner that excludes considerations of personal advantage or gain.
+We expect Phlow associates to maintain the highest ethical standards in the conduct of Phlow Corp. affairs – we want our teammates to embrace the letter and spirit of our various standards.
+The intent of this policy is that each associate will conduct Phlow’s business with integrity and comply with all applicable laws in a manner that exudes trustworthiness and reliability and also excludes considerations of personal advantage or gain.